2015 - Present | Rebranding 'waste' as a 'resource' + Poopology 101

 This eco-sanitary dry system solution uses the New International Green Building Code Guidance 2018 IAPMO WE-Stand (Water Efficiency and Sanitation Standard).
 It is presently being integrated into the regular UPC (Uniform Plumbing Code).

-IMPORTANT ASIDE: The goal for Alameda County, located in the East San Francisco Bay Area, USA is to use a permutation of the Kailash Ecovillage eco-sanitary dry toilet system design.
+IMPORTANT ASIDE: The goal for Alameda County, located in the East San Francisco Bay Area, USA is to use a permutation of the Kailash Ecovillage container-based eco-sanitary (CBES) dry toilet system design.
 This permutation will be utilized by tiny house stewards managing hyper-intense farming on tax-defaulted, urban lots.

 Conducted over four years, performance of a humanure batch compost processor, clearly demonstrates that high temperatures were reliably achieved with subsequent pathogen elimination to acceptable levels prior to distribution of high quality humus to the local garden environment.
 Additionally, urine diversion has also allowed the community to reclaim nitrogen and other nutrients otherwise lost in conventional sewage systems.
 The system has resulted in large savings of potable water, and significant carbon sequestration.